 They have been given millions of dollars by extreme right-wing foundations in order to push our churches further to the right.
 If you would like some information about the funding of the IRD, click here.

 Interestingly enough, in the “P.S.” of a letter sent out by the IRD in Nov.
 1999 is found the statement “You might be curious where UMAction gets its funding.”
 It goes on to state “We rely entirely upon the generosity of United Methodists like you.”
-That's funny...none of the granting organizations listed as major donors to the IRD are United Methodist-oriented.
+That's curious, as none of the granting organizations listed as major donors to the IRD are United Methodist-oriented.
 The letter also states “We obviously cannot out-spend the Church bureaucrats with their multi-million-dollar budgets.”
 The IRD has collected and is spending millions of dollars, so their words are not only misleading, but downright untruthful.

 Here's an archived snapshop containing some details of their funding from several years ago (look under Related Links on the left):